olinger/SudokuSolver/ReadMe.md

 ## Results

-The solutions to the provided puzzles are contained text files in the Solutions folder.
+The 5 provided puzzles are contained in the [Puzzles folder](https://github.com/olinger/SudokuSolver/tree/master/SudokuSolver/Puzzles).
+The solutions to the provided puzzles are contained text files in the [Solutions folder](https://github.com/olinger/SudokuSolver/tree/master/SudokuSolver/Solutions).
 Each puzzle was solved in 4 milliseconds.
 Here is each solution:

 ### Puzzle 1
 ```